Przemysław Bargiel

-Przemysław Gabriel Bargiel (born 26 March 2000) is a Polish professional footballer who plays as a midfielder for Śląsk Wrocław II.
+Przemysław Gabriel Bargiel (born 26 March 2000) is a Polish professional footballer who plays as a midfielder for III liga club Lechia Zielona Góra.

 Club career

 Ruch Chorzów

 Bargiel started his football career in the youth teams of Ruch Chorzów.
 On 29 April 2016, aged 16, he made his professional debut for the club in an Ekstraklasa game against Cracovia, which Ruch lost 1–0.
 He went on to make a total of 5 appearances over the remainder of that season and the following one.

 AC Milan

 On 10 August 2017, he moved to Italian Serie A side AC Milan, for a reported fee of €350k, plus a further €150k of possible bonus payment.

 Spezia

 On 19 August 2018, Bargiel was sent out to Serie B club Spezia on a season-long loan.

 Śląsk Wrocław

 On 2 September 2019, Bargiel transferred back to Poland, signing a four-year deal with Śląsk Wrocław.

+Wieczysta Kraków

+On 23 June 2023, Bargiel signed a two-year contract with an extension option with III liga side Wieczysta Kraków.
+On 20 February 2025, he was permanently moved to Wieczysta's reserve team.
+In June 2025, he left the club at the end of his contract.

+Lechia Zielona Góra

+On 8 July 2025, Bargiel joined fourth tier side Lechia Zielona Góra.